LarsLott/Measuring-Policy-Performance-Democracy-and-Governance-Capacities/README.md

 # Measuring Policy Performance, Democracy and Governance Capacieties.

-Title: Replication File for “Measuring Policy Performance, Democracy and Governance Capacieties.”
+Title: Replication File for “Measuring Policy Performance, Democracy, and Governance Capacities: A Conceptual and Methodological Assessment of the Sustainable Governance Indicators (SGI)”

 Author: Croissant, Aurel and Pelke, Lars

 Correspondence: Lars Pelke

-Date: October 2021
+Date: March 2022

 Required Software: R and RStudio (4.0 or Above).
 Additional required software packages and libraries are specified in the replication code.

-Overview: These files replicate all analyses in Croissant and Pelke (2020): “Measuring Policy Performance, Democracy and Governance Capacieties”
+Overview: These files replicate all analyses in Croissant and Pelke (2022): “Measuring Policy Performance, Democracy, and Governance Capacities: A Conceptual and Methodological Assessment of the Sustainable Governance Indicators (SGI)”
 To replicate all analyses and figures, download all data files to a folder entitled “/data”, create a second folder entitled “/outputs” in the same directory, and run all code files in numerical order.

 ## R-Scripts